Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 <img width="400" alt="4" src="https://github.com/Md-Khid/Linear-Regression-Modelling/assets/160820522/e7266526-7830-4492-b36d-31d818e8f01e">

-Based on the output, it seems that the R3 column contains special characters.
-To address this, we replace these characters with an empty string.

 ```
 # Remove special characters ('$' and ',') from column 'R3'
 df['R3'] = df['R3'].str.replace('[\$,]', '', regex=True)
 ```

-#### Exploratary Data Analsysis
-Explore the dataset to identify patterns, trends, and relationships within the data using descriptive statistics and visualisations.
-Calculate descriptive statistics

-#### Insight Articulation
-   Articulate relevant insights derived from the data analysis process, supported by visualisations.

-### 2. Linear Regression Modelling
-Build a linear regression model to predict the variable B1, explaining the approach taken and any necessary data pre-processing.
+Based on the output, it seems that the R3 column contains special characters.
+To address this, we replace these characters with an empty string.

 #### Encoding of Variables
 ```